rmarasigan/warehouse-inventory-management/README.md

 # Warehouse Inventory Management

-A Warehouse Inventory Management system is designed to help you manage and track inventory within a warehouse.
+A simple Warehouse Inventory Management System that is designed to help you manage and track inventory within a warehouse.

 ### Running the Application